Changes in circumstances

 Coming back to university

-It's important to remember that if you suspend part way through an academic year (even if only after a couple of weeks), the Student Loans Company will count this as your whole +1 year (see above).
+It's important to remember that if you suspend part way through an academic year (even if only after a couple of weeks), the Student Loans Company will count this as your whole +1 year (see previous sections).

 After withdrawing permamently

-If you withdrew permanently from a University course in the past, and are now intending to come back, you'll be liable for the new tuition fee of £9,000 per year.
+If you withdrew permanently from a University course in the past, and are now intending to come back, you'll be liable for a tuition fee of £9,250 per year.

-You'll also move into the new funding scheme, so may potentially be eligible for a maintenance grant and a university scholarship.
+You'll also move into the new funding scheme and may potentially be eligible for a maintenance grant and/or a university scholarship.

 However your years of previous study will be deducted from your new entitlement, meaning you might have to fund some years yourself, without any support from the Student Loans Company.